Tomires/thesis/analysis.md

 Content in Memrise is divided into languages, which are further divided into courses made and maintained by end users.
 Learner can associate a course with their account and be nagged at a specific time during each day to practice.
 This mechanism helps maintain knowledge.
 Users interact with the learning system in the following ways:

-* **Learning mode** - the session consists of repeated queries on a number of new phrases
+* learning mode - the session consists of repeated queries on a number of new phrases,
-* **Review mode** - player is given a set of queries on phrases that have not been practiced lately
+* review mode - player is given a set of queries on phrases that have not been practiced lately,
-	* **Speed Review** - introduces stricter time constraints
+* speed review - introduces stricter time constraints,
-	* **My Difficult Words** - the session consists of queries on phrases that the player struggles with
+* my difficult words - the session consists of queries on phrases that the player struggles with.

 As we can see, the system includes two primary modes of repetition - one that selects phrases depending on time passed since last review and one that selects phrases that have been entered incorrectly a large amount of times.